SenorBlanco/WebGPU-Compatibility/proposal.md

     - wider support of WebGPU content without modification
   - cons:
     - if developer doesn't provide the hint, it's still a performance cliff
-    - potentially increased memory usage (two+ copies of texture data)
+    - potentially increased VRAM usage (two+ copies of texture data)

 ### 2. Emulate copyTextureToBuffer() of depth/stencil textures with a compute shader